cyborch/tsa-json/README.md

 The [RFC 3161](https://www.ietf.org/rfc/rfc3161.txt) specifies a binary protocol for requesting and providing secure time stamps.
-The protocol specifies a request which includes a hash of the data to be timestamnped and a policy under which to time stamp it.
+The protocol specifies a request which includes a hash of the data to be timestamped and a policy under which to time stamp it.

 This project provides the same data points while utilising modern technologies to achieve the same goals.
 Using the proposed standard [RFC 7515](https://tools.ietf.org/html/rfc7515)